 Yonge Street was the longest road in the world with a length of 1,896 km.
 Today it is only 99 km long, the street was divided by motorways.
 Yonge Street also has Canada's busiest square, the famous Dundas Square.
 It looks like a small Times Square with billboards and huge advertisement screens.

-The counterpart to the north-south axis Yonge Street, is the Queen Street running in an east-west direction.
-The street is well served by the trams, so there are many shops, cafes, bars and restaurants.
-What makes Queen Street a very urban, lively street.
+The counterpart to the north-south axis of Yonge Street is Queen Street, which runs in an east-west direction.
+The street is well served by the trams, so there are many shops, cafes, bars and restaurants along the street.
+Which makes Queen Street a very urban, lively street.
+Graffiti Alley is also located near Queen Street. iI is a small parallel street with street art.
+A very popular selfie spot for Instagrammers and influencers.